gelatodigital/relay-sdk/README.md

 ): MetaTxRequest;
 ```

 Then we send `request` to Gelato Relay API. `userSignature` is the EIP-712 signature from dApp's user.
 If `sponsorSignature` is not passed, we assume `sponsor` is also the `user`, so that we set it equal to `sponsorSignature`.
+Upon Promise resolution, we get a unique `taskId` that identifies our request. `taskId` can then be used to query Gelato Status API in order to retrieve more information.

 ```ts
 /**